China

 More Info

-Salaries in Shanghai and Beijing are now comparable to those in many Western cities so companies can no longer just increase salaries to compete in the market for talent.
+Salaries in Shanghai and Beijing are now comparable to those in many Western cities, so companies can no longer increase salaries to compete in the talent market.

 Mandatory Employee Benefits in China

-Mandatory benefits in China are based on the State Social Insurance System, which is administered by the municipal government.
+Mandatory benefits in China are based around the State Social Insurance System, which the municipal government administers.
 They are not purchased from the private market but administered as a social welfare system.
 Employers and employees contribute to the system in proportion to the employee’s salary (percentages vary by municipality, and the maximum contributions are capped).

 • The normal retirement age is 60 for males and 55 for female workers.
 Benefits: Designed to meet the basic needs of retirement life.
 Basic retirement benefits are made up of three portions:

-• Base pension, equal to (the average of Social Average Annual Salary of the year prior to retirement time and the insured’s indexed salary) × years of contributions (including those regarded as contribution period) × 1%;
+• Base pension, equal to (the average of Social Average Annual Salary of the year before retirement time and the insured’s indexed salary) × years of contributions (including those regarded as contribution period) × 1%

-• Individual account pension, equal to his/her individual retirement account balances/number of months stipulated by the Government;
+• Individual account pension, equal to their individual retirement account balances/number of months stipulated by the government

-• Transitional pension is based on the age of insured employees and the accumulation period of his/her individual retirement account (different regions have different standards).
+• Transitional pension is based on the age of insured employees and the accumulation period of their individual retirement account (different regions have different standards)

-• Maximum Benefits from Pooled Public Medical Funds: four times the local social average annual salary.
+• Maximum Benefits from Pooled Public Medical Funds: Four times local social average annual salary

 • Occupational training allowance, job introduction allowance, etc.